FJBAUR Presents The Mid-Point Between Art, Design and Fashion in Vienna

 Bright colours and wool are a big theme in your work.
 What motivated you to process these two materials together in your works of art?

 There is a lot of my personality in my work.
-I am very communicative and like bright colors.
+I am very communicative and like bright colours.
 Key elements from the beginning are intense tones in pink & orange.
 My material world changes from phase to phase.
 I love getting involved with new materials and always use them in the overall context of the cycle.